Tragic Details About The Mythbusters Cast

 EMT Sanjay Singh died unexpectedly

 With its various hosts blowing up stuff, launching projectiles, and using themselves as test subjects in unpredictable experiments, all as a matter of course, "MythBusters" was one of the most dangerous shows on TV.
-Many series have a medical team on standby, and "MythBusters" used its emergency crew so often that on-set paramedic Sanjay Singh became a recognizable member of the cast.
-He'd ultimately appear on three episodes of "MythBusters," between 2004 and 2007, helping to dispense medical attention and driving an ambulance.
+Many series have a medical team on standby, and the "MythBusters" cast required the services of an emergency crew so often that on-set paramedic Sanjay Singh became a recognizable member of the crew.
+He'd ultimately appear on three episodes of "MythBusters" between 2004 and 2007, helping to dispense medical attention and driving an ambulance.
 The Season 8 installment "Storm Chasing Myths" would mark Singh's last contribution to "MythBusters," and it would end with a card dedicating the episode to the memory of the emergency medical technician and, according to a posting on the show's Facebook page, "Honorary MythBuster."

 "I'm a very sad Mythbuster," host Adam Savage wrote on X, then known as Twitter, in October 2010.
 "Sanjay Singh, a regular EMT for us for 8 years, passed away this week."